Print

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Slice of lemon almond flour cake on a white plate and topped with whipped cream and strawberries.
+Slice of almond flour lemon cake on a plate and topped with whipped cream and strawberries.

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star 5 from 6 reviews